jorgegso/powershellConfig/README.md

 - 🔭 I’m currently working on [Portfolio](https://github.com/jorgegso/reactPortafolio)

 <h3 align="left">Connect with me:hajorge2012@gmamil.com</h3>

-<h1 align="left">This is a json config file for poweshell this is only my personal bk for save it. </h1>
+<p align="left">This is a json config file for poweshell this is only my personal bk for save it. </p>

 <p align="left">
 </p>